CraftTweaker/CraftTweaker-Documentation/docs/mods/ThermalSeries/Dynamos/Compression_Dynamo.md

 #### Remove Fuel

-The following script will remove Tree Oil as a fuel.
+The following script will remove Tree Oil as a Fuel.

 ```zenscript
 // <recipetype:thermal:compression_fuel>.removeFuel(IFluidStack outputFluid);